About Surgical Extraction

 Patients will typically need intravenous (IV) sedation during a surgical tooth extraction, but other methods of anesthesia may be added based on the patient's needs.
 A preoperative consultation and physical examination is mandatory for patients undergoing IV anesthesia for surgery.
 Patients should have nothing to eat or drink six hours prior to their surgery and they should arrange for a responsible adult to take them home after the procedure.

 Our staff is trained in assisting with intravenous (IV) sedation or outpatient general anesthesia in our state-of-the-art office setting.
 Patients are continuously monitored during and after surgery.
 Once the patient is prepared, our surgeons will make an incision in the gumline to reach the tooth.
 Using special tools and techniques, they will safely remove the entire tooth (crown and root) from the jawbone.
 Once all the needed teeth have been extracted, the gums will be cleaned and the incisions will be closed.

 Plan Your Procedure

 The Wise Choice

 The longer you wait to remove an impacted tooth, you are risking a more painful and extensive oral surgery, as well as possible infections.
 Most people will need their wisdom teeth removed to prevent future problems, so schedule your appointment with our surgeons to learn about your options for surgical tooth extraction.
-With proper sedation and advanced equipment, patients at Garland Oral Surgery in North Texas can minimize their discomfort and future dental problems.
+With proper sedation and advanced equipment, patients at Garland Oral Surgery and Dental Implant Center can minimize their discomfort and future dental problems.